It’s become harder to get a payday loan and other high cost credit in 2022.

 And if you realise that there is no way you can afford high interest rates and you don’t want to get stuck in unaffordable debt?

 Get a loan from a non payday lender?

-You can divide alternative lenders roughly into three sorts
+You can divide the alternatives to payday lenders roughly into four sorts.

 The good – ethical lenders